sealuwee/twitterframe/README.md

 🔜 ```listener``` will be a group of subcommands that will either start or stop the twitter streamer.

 🔜 **Shell environment**.
 Instead of it just being a command-line-application where we invoke twitterframe, I would like to just invoke twitterframe to build out a shell environment to do all of these cool twitter things.

+🔜 In the true working version of this project, I definitely want to have the shell environment up and running.

 🔜 The goal is to honestly make it into a really comfortable shell environment for commands and managing databases.